imtz/bittudaimary.github.com/readme.txt

-A documentation on Medicine Procurement System.To view the documentation visit site http://nrhmdoc.github.com or dowload and run index.html.
+A documentation on Medicine Procurement System.To view the documentation visit site http://bittudaimary.github.com or download and run index.html.